Bridge Loan Mortgage Financing.

 What is a bridge loan?

-A bridge loan is a short term mortgage facility typically used to purchase a real estate that has a closing date before the actual closing date and sale of another property, that contains your down payment.
-A bridge loan will provide you with the ability to essentially access the equity in the property that is either not yet listed for sale, listed for sale without a firm closing date, or sold with a firm closing date, before said property actually sells and you receive the sale proceeds to apply as a down payment towards the real estate that you’re purchasing.
-That’s right – you can purchase a property while your existing property has not yet sold.
+A bridge loan is a short-term mortgage facility typically used to purchase real estate that has a closing date before the closing date of another property, that contains your down payment.
+A bridge loan will provide you with the ability to essentially access the equity in the property that is either not yet listed for sale, listed for sale without a firm closing date, or sold with a firm closing date.
+That’s right – a bridge loan will allow you to close on your new purchase, before the sale of your current property.
 Whether you are in the middle of a heated real estate market or have your eye set on a particular property, a bridge loan will help you execute with greater peace of mind.
 At DV Capital we take the stress out of the bridge loan mortgage process.
-The reality is that most traditional mortgage lenders require your existing property to have a firm sale; this is usually easier said than done.
-The good news is that a DV Capital mortgage bridge loan does NOT require a firm sale, and in most cases, does not even require your current property to even be listed on the market.
-Bridge financing made simple.

 How does a bridge loan work?